jtirtanata/jtirtanata.github.io/about.md

 Josephine is a data scientist.

 ### More Information
 She graduated with a degree in Computer Science and a concentration in Mathematics from Columbia University.
-After a little over a year in software engineering, Josephine decided to delve into the world of data science.
+Currently, she is delving in to the world of data in [Metis](https://www.thisismetis.com).

 ### Contact